ibm-cloud-docs/Cloudant/api/advanced_replication.md

 ## The `/_replicate` endpoint
 {: #the-_replicate-endpoint}

-It is preferable to use the [Replicator scheduler](#the-replication-scheduler) to manage replication.
+It is preferable to use the [replicator scheduler](#the-replication-scheduler) to manage replication.
 Details of why are provided [here](#avoiding-the-_replicate-endpoint).
 {: tip}